Who We Are and What We Do

-The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for Senior Citizens, Disabled Adults, and Veterans of the United States Armed Forces or their Surviving Spouse so that they may continue living independently.
+The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for Senior Citizens, Disabled Individuals, and Veterans of the United States Armed Forces or their Surviving Spouse so that they may continue living independently.

 This is accomplished by organizing teams of volunteers and providing them with the necessary leadership, expertise, resources, and materials.
-A typical Hearts & Hammers home requires significant exterior painting, moderate carpentry, and landscaping to restore the weatherproofing, security, and overall appearance of the home.
-Assistance is provided at no cost to homeowners and is completed on Program Days held multiple yearly.
+A typical Hearts & Hammers home requires significant exterior painting, moderate carpentry, and landscaping to restore the security, and overall appearance of the home.
+Assistance is provided at no cost to homeowners and is completed on a program day.
 Program Days represent the culmination of multiple activities, including:

 Labor for Program Days is provided by teams of volunteers from Twin Cities-area businesses, professional associations, and churches.
 An average team consists of fifty volunteers from up to three different organizations.
 Hearts & Hammers recommends that volunteering organizations make monetary or other contributions to help cover the costs associated with rehabilitating their home on Program Day.

 In the 1980s, returned Peace Corps volunteer architect Bob Walker and the Dallas Chapter of returned Peace Corps volunteers sought to create a social activity that would allow them to utilize their experiences for the benefit of the community.
 They began by refurbishing an elderly minister’s home.
 The following year nine homes were refurbished and Hearts & Hammers- Dallas was born.
 Mr. Walker recognized the overwhelming need for home rehab among people that had the most difficult time affording or performing such improvements: senior citizens, disabled adults, veterans or their surviving spouses, and those immediately above or below the poverty level.